Short S.26: Background

 During the early-to-mid 1930s, the aircraft manufacturer Short Brothers developed the Short Empire, a large civilian flying boat, on behalf of its primary customer, the British airliner Imperial Airways.
 According to aviation author C.H.
 Barnes, due to the Empire's considerable size, some figures within the Marine Aircraft Experimental Establishment (MAEE) has been sceptical of its development, some even doubting that such a flying boat would even be capable of lifting off.
 Despite this, it was also recognised that any aircraft of such dimensions would be of considerable value for a variety of military and civilian purposes.
-One concept that gained particular attention was the development of a large flying boats with sufficiently strengthened hulls to withstand the forces involved in catapult-assisted takeoffs from dedicated naval auxiliary refuelling barges.
+One concept that gained particular attention was the development of large flying boats with sufficiently strengthened hulls to withstand the forces involved in catapult-assisted takeoffs from dedicated naval auxiliary refuelling barges.
 It was speculated that a such-configured flying boat would be suitable for long-distance air mail flights and for long range maritime patrol missions.

 During the late 1930s, two separate opportunities were presented that attracted Short's attention.
 Imperial Airways, being keen to maintain its competitive advantage, requested the company conduct a design study into an enlarged derivative of the Empire, suitable for carrying both mail or passengers along a transatlantic route without refuelling between Ireland and Newfoundland.
 Meanwhile, the Air Ministry had also invited Shorts to tender for the recently issued Specification 14/38, which sought a long-range high-altitude monoplane transport/airliner that would feature cabin pressurisation to enable high-altitude flight.
-The company designed to concurrently work on both designs, which featured considerable overlap with one another, including the use of an identical powerplant arrangement in the form of four Bristol Hercules radial engines.
-Confidence on the endeavour was greatly bolstered as the Empire flying boat proved itself to be quite capable, receiving the endorsement of officials such as Harry Garner, the MAEE's chief technical officer; suggestions by Garner for improving the Empire's performance were also explored during the design study.
+The company decided to work concurrently on both designs, which featured considerable overlap with one another, including the use of an identical powerplant arrangement in the form of four Bristol Hercules radial engines.
+Confidence in the endeavour was greatly bolstered as the Empire flying boat proved itself to be quite capable, receiving the endorsement of officials such as Harry Garner, the MAEE's chief technical officer; suggestions by Garner for improving the Empire's performance were also explored during the design study.